Bridging the Language Gap: An Empirical Study of Bindings for Open Source Machine Learning Libraries Across Software Package Ecosystems: Implications

 \subsection{Implications for ML Package Owners}

-\textbf{Owners of cross-ecosystem bindings for popular ML libraries should explicitly indicate the matching between releases of the binding and releases of the source library.} In Section~\ref{sec:RQ3}, we found that some software package ecosystems have a median of 0 coverage for bindings of popular ML source libraries.
-Such a low coverage indicates that either no source releases are supported at all, or it is not possible to find out which versions are supported~(even after our thorough investigation).
-In addition, we noticed that only 8\% of all cross-ecosystem bindings completely follow the version numbers of their source library.
-We recommend that owners of cross-ecosystem bindings use the same version number as their source libraries and indicate that in their README.
-For example, the binding of \libfmt{mlpack} in \ecofmt{CRAN} mentions that \enquote{the version number of MLPACK is used as the version number of this package}~\cite{RcppMLPACK}.
+\textbf{Owners of cross-ecosystem bindings for popular ML libraries should explicitly indicate the matching between releases of the binding and releases of the host library.} In Section~\ref{sec:RQ3}, we found that some software package ecosystems have median coverage rates below 5\% for bindings of popular ML host libraries.
+Such a low coverage indicates that either a small portion of the host releases are supported, or it is not possible to find out which versions are supported~(even after our thorough investigation).
+In addition, we noticed that only 31\% of cross-ecosystem bindings follow the version numbers of their host library.
+We recommend that owners of cross-ecosystem bindings use the same version number as their host libraries and indicate that in their README.
+For example, the binding of \libfmt{mlpack} in \ecofmt{CRAN} mentions that \enquote{the version number of MLPACK is used as the version number of this package}~\citep{RcppMLPACK}.
 Also, we recommend adding an extra number after the original version number, for example, changing the version number from \enquote{1.2.3} to \enquote{1.2.3.0}.
-This way, the owner can increase the extra number for fixing bugs in the binding without causing confusion for developers.
+This way, the owner can increase the extra number when fixing bugs in the binding without causing confusion for developers.

-\textbf{Owners of popular ML source libraries should take notice of the community-maintained bindings for their libraries.} 56\% of the cross-ecosystem bindings for popular ML libraries are maintained by the community~(Section~\ref{sec:RQ3}).
-These community-maintained bindings help developers to use the functionalities from their source library in an ecosystem which the official organization does not support.
+\textbf{Owners of popular ML host libraries should take notice of the \seqsplit{community-maintained} bindings for their libraries.} 73\% of the cross-ecosystem bindings for popular ML libraries are maintained by the community~(Section~\ref{sec:RQ3}).
+These community-maintained bindings help developers to use the functionalities from their host library in an ecosystem which the official organization does not support.
 We recommend that official organizations keep an eye on the community-maintained bindings.
 For example, the official organization could inform popular community-maintained bindings about important updates, e.g., those that fix security vulnerabilities.
 We noticed that some libraries list the community-maintained bindings in their README or the official website.
-Furthermore, we observed that \libfmt{OpenCV} even adopted a popular community-maintained binding~\cite{opencvpythonissue}.
+Furthermore, we observed that \libfmt{OpenCV} even adopted a popular community-maintained binding~\citep{opencvpythonissue}.